dotnet/ai-samples/src/quickstarts/README.md

 1. Clone/ Download the repository

-2. From a terminal or command prompt, navigate to the `Getting-Started` directory.
+2. From a terminal or command prompt, navigate to the `src\quickstarts` directory (`src/quickstarts` on macOS or Linux).

 3. Create the Azure resources (Azure OpenAI service, gpt-35-turbo and dall-e-3 models) using the Azure Developer CLI.
 Only the regions that support the Azure OpenAI service with the models will be displayed.
 	```bash